samkusin/clemens_iigs/README.md

 ## Summary

-The current state of the project is a IMGUI (Dear ImGui) debugger front end running the emulator with a very `gdb` like interface to inspect memory, tload disks and reset the system.
+The current state of the project is a IMGUI (Dear ImGui) debugger front end running the emulator with a very `gdb` like interface to inspect memory, load disks and reset the system.
 Documentation to come.

 My goal is to provide a solid Apple IIgs backend + debugger for ambitious developers who want to write a modern frontend.